dumbmatter/promise-worker-bi/README.md

 * iOS 8+
 * Android 4.4+

+Old browsers will need Map and Promise polyfills.

 If a browser [doesn't support Web Workers](http://caniuse.com/webworker) but you still want to use this library, then you can use [pseudo-worker](https://github.com/nolanlawson/pseudo-worker).